 Be Immersed in Unique CulturesA Ghanaian dancer teaches a student a traditional dance in Accra.

-Unique Opportunities are EndlessElise Allen walks with some children in the northern town of Salaga, which was once the home of an ancient slave market.
+Unique Opportunities are Endlessa Luther student walks with children in the northern town of Salaga, which was once the home of an ancient slave market.

 Chief of SalagaProfessors Guy Nave and Novian Whitsitt meet and sit with the chief of Salaga, in northern Ghana.